 NFT archaeology is an exciting quest to find the first in different categories.
 And it appears that we have another contender.
-Before, CryptoFighters was considered to be the first Play to Earn NFT game, it’s contract deployed on 22 Jan, 2018.
+Before CryptoFighters was considered to be the first Play to Earn NFT game, its contract deployed on 22 Jan 2018.
 However, we have now established that there was something even earlier – beating CryptoFighters by 24 days.
-Enter CryptoBots – a NFT project so ahead of its time that it’s astonishing.
+Enter CryptoBots – an NFT project so ahead of its time that it’s astonishing.
 Special thanks to Twitter user @nick123.eth for allowing us to reference his research found here and Discord user @0xCurator for assisting with the research.

 Twitter – https://twitter.com/cryptobots_game

 It offers players the ability to collect and trade unique collectible bots on the Ethereum blockchain.
-The users could acquire, auction, mix / match from the smart contract and pitch them against each other.
-CryptoBots had on-chain fighting / competition mechanism and the first battle occurred on Feb 03, 2018 beating the earlier record of CryptoFighters on Feb 20, 2018 by 17 days.
+The users could acquire, auction, mix/match from the smart contract, and pitch them against each other.
+CryptoBots had an on-chain fighting/competition mechanism and the first battle occurred on Feb 03, 2018, beating the earlier record of CryptoFighters on Feb 20, 2018, by 17 days.
 However, the original game doesn’t exist anymore.